Classification of simple Lie superalgebras in characteristic $2$: The two methods of superization for

-\ssec{Queerification for $p=2$} In this case, the multiplication is defined by the expressions \eqref{.2}, the bracket of odd elements being polarization of squaring of the odd elements:
+\ssec{Queerification for $p=2$} For $\fg=\fq(\cA)$, where $\cA$ is an associative algebra, the multiplication is defined by the expressions \eqref{.2}, the bracket of odd elements being polarization of squaring of the odd elements:

-If $p=2$, then, in addition to the Lie-admissible algebras $\cA$, we can queerify any restricted Lie algebra $\fg$: set $\fq(\fg)_\ev=\fg$ and $\fq(\fg)_\od=\Pi(\fg)$; define the multiplication involving the odd elements as follows:
+If $p=2$, then we can queerify any restricted Lie algebra $\fg$, not only associative algebras, as follows.
+We set $\fq(\fg)_\ev=\fg$ and $\fq(\fg)_\od=\Pi(\fg)$; define the multiplication involving the odd elements as follows:

-Clearly, if $\fg$ is restricted and $I\subset\fq(\fg)$ is an ideal, then $I_\ev$ and $\Pi(I_\od)$ are ideals in $\fg$.
+Clearly, if $\fg$ is restricted and $\fii\subset\fq(\fg)$ is an ideal, then $\fii_\ev$ and $\Pi(\fii_\od)$ are ideals in $\fg$.
 So, if $\fg$ is restricted and simple, then $\fq(\fg)$ is a simple Lie superalgebra.
-(Note that $\fg$ has to be simple as a Lie algebra, not just as a \textit{restricted} Lie algebra, i.e., it may not have any ideals, not only restricted ones.)
+(Note that $\fg$ has to be simple as a Lie algebra, not just as a \textit{restricted} Lie algebra, i.e., $\fg$ is not allowed to have \textbf{any} ideals, not only restricted ones.)
 A generalization of the queerification is the following procedure producing as many simple Lie superalgebras as there are simple Lie algebras.

-\sssec{\underline{Method 1)}: \textbf{partial queerification}} For the \textit{partial queerification} of any simple Lie algebra $\fg$ we need what we call a \textit{$1$-step restricted closure}, $\fg^{<1>}$, defined as the minimal subalgebra of the (classically) restricted closure $\overline{\fg}$ containing $\fg$ and all the elements $x^{[2]}$, where $x\in\fg$.
-To any simple Lie algebra $\fg$ the \textit{partial queerification} assigns the Lie superalgebra
+\sssec{\underline{Method 1}: \textbf{generalized queerification}} Let the \textit{$1$-step restricted closure} $\fg^{<1>}$ of the simple Lie algebra $\fg$ be the minimal subalgebra of the (classically) restricted closure $\overline{\fg}$ containing $\fg$ and all the elements $x^{[2]}$, where $x\in\fg$.
+To any simple Lie algebra $\fg$ the \textit{generalized queerification} assigns the Lie superalgebra